ESL Questions About Deontology

 One key concept in deontology is the idea of moral rules or principles.
 These rules provide a framework for determining whether an action is right or wrong.
 For example, the principle of honesty states that it is morally wrong to deceive others.
 This principle guides our actions and helps us make ethical decisions.

-See also ESL Questions About Immigration Ethics
+See also ESL Questions About Environmental Ethics

 Another important concept in deontology is the notion of moral obligations.
 These obligations are duties that individuals have towards others.
 For instance, we have a moral obligation to respect the rights and autonomy of other people.
 This means treating others with fairness and consideration for their well-being.